jcenn/golang-todo-app/README.md

 ## How to run
 Set up the postgresql database server.
 The database connection secrets are hard coded in `db.go` as this is just an offline demo project, not meant for hosting on a public server.

-Clone the repository and run `go run cmd/todo_app/api_server.go` in project root
+Clone the repository and run `go run cmd/todo_app/api_server.go` in the project directory

 The app should be accessible via web browser on `localhost:8080`